lcdonaldson/py-conditionals_file/README.md

 # first-python-file

-My first try with python, but I am enjoying it alot.
-Just a simple if logic python file.
+My first program with python, but I am enjoying it alot.
+Just a simple if else type logic python file.